lzim/mtl/blue/session02/s02_learner/mtl_session02_see.md

 ## *MTL* on BISL

 ### 1. Open an internet browser window.
 Go to mtl.how/data.
-First select your VISN and then select your facility
+First select your VISN and then select your facility.

 [![Data UI Login Screen Cast](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/data_ui_login.gif)](#DontLink)

 **_MTL_ 2.0.
 For _MTL_ 1.7, click [here](https://github.com/lzim/mtl/blob/master/release_1.7/mtl_session02_see.md)**

-### 2. Explore the facility data
+### 2. Explore the facility data.

 - To **view facility data** click on the [...] next to the file **"facility.xlsb"** and click **"Edit"** to open in Excel.
-- **Team files are in team folders.** If you do not see a team folder, **request a team folder above.**
+- **Team files are in team folders.** If you do not see a team folder, click on **"Request New Team Folder** in the horizontal header next the BISL logo.

 [![data ui login screen cast](https://github.com/lzim/teampsd/blob/master/resources/gifs/mtl_2.0/data_ui_splashpage.gif)](#DontLink)